GitauHarrison/somaSOMA-online-school-using-flask/README.md

     (venv)$ pip3 install -r requirements.txt
     ```

-- Add and Update environment variables in a `.env` file as seen in `.env-template`:
+- Add and update environment variables in a `.env` file as seen in `.env-template`:

     ```python
     (venv)$ cp .env-template .env